Lee-CBG/Leidos/README.md

 The notebook **final_leidos.ipynb** is used to post-process and analyze model outputs.
 Results are aggregated and grouped by:

-Disease cohort
+Disease cohort,
-Train/test timepoint
+Train/test timepoint,
-Model configuration
+Model configuration.
 This notebook generates the final summaries and figures used for evaluation.

 **Reproducibility**